-How food affects our planet
+How food impacts our planet

 Global food and agricultural systems generate more than one quarter of man-made greenhouse emissions.
 Almost two-thirds of those emissions are linked to animal products.
 Meat and aquaculture (the rearing of fish, algae, and other aquatic animals for food), and dairy utilize around 83% of our world’s farmlands which leads to nearly 58% of food-related emissions.